ryan-mcclue/unsw/comp3231/lec/week8.md

   - cleaning policy

-Larger page sizes would decrease page faults, increase swapping I/O throughput In-demand paging used as allows more flexibility for end user (they don't have to predict upfront like for pre-paging)
+Larger page sizes would decrease page faults, increase swapping I/O throughput On-demand paging used as allows more flexibility for end user (they don't have to predict upfront like for pre-paging)

 Thrashing is where all processes have high working set memory requiring many page faults/swaps.
 Could alleviate by swapping process out.